matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

     `event_match` could be a good alternative.
 - Beeper has a
     [similar feature in their synapse](https://gitlab.com/beeper/synapse/-/commit/44a1728b6b021f97900c89e0c00f7d1a23ce0d43),
-    but it does not allow you to filter by relation type and also differs otherwise from the usual naming of push rule condition.
+    but it does not allow you to filter by relation type.

 ## Security considerations